tubbsjd/tubbsjd.github.io/_pages/skills.md

 ### Languages

-After a summer introductory course in Mandarin Chiense, I have been working towards fluency in Chinese with self-study and immersion.
+After a summer introductory course in Mandarin Chinese, I have been working towards fluency in Chinese with self-study and immersion.

 - English (native)
 - Mandarin Chinese (intermediate)